 their assets.
 This extra complication definitely hurts Loyal3 in the long run.

-On top of that, their website lacks some common features found on other sites.
-Things like: research tools, performance graphs, and educational
+On top of that, their website lacks most of the features found on other online investing sites.
+Things like: investing in mutual funds, ETF's, options; research tools;

 Reviewed by Brokerage-Review.com on